 Dan teaches Improvisation in the Drama Department, the Graduate School of Business and at the d.school.
 In 2009, Dan was named Stanford Teacher of the Year by the Student's Association.
 At the GSB he co-teaches (with Professor Deb Gruenfeld), "Acting With Power" which explores the use of status behaviors to increase organizational effectiveness.
 Beyond Stanford, Dan has lead similar workshops for various groups, including the High Performance Leadership program at IMD Business School in Switzerland.
 Dan has also partnered with Stanford Professor Carol Dweck to create interactive workshops on her breakthrough research on Mindset.

-Eileen is a junior at Stanford University, majoring in psychology and minoring in math.
+Eileen is a senior at Stanford University, majoring in psychology and minoring in math.
 When she’s not working, studying or doing research, she spends her time running, listening to infinite podcasts, and playing with her lovable maltipoo puppy, Izzie.